mxmlextrema/mxmlc/README.md

 Use MXMLShare to initialize, compile, test, evaluate, document and publish your apps and libraries.

-## Flex
+## MX

-MXMLC embeds a variant of the Flex framework containing base component libraries such as Spark.
+MX is a framework that extends the Adobe AIR runtime and contains graphical user interface capabilities, a MXML component set and several other programming interfaces (`mx.**.*`).

 ## Codebase